 Option #8: Brain Freeze

 Kids learn strategic thinking and problem-solving with Brain Freeze .
-This family game involves asking questions to narrow down options and discover the secret card first.
+This family recreation involves asking questions to narrow down options and discover the secret card first.
 This game is easy for kids to learn and is great for just two players.
 Do remember though that kids may have trouble playing without adult help because the pictures can be confusing for younger players.

 Option #9: Sequence